The Free Meeting House represents early history in Moncton, New Brunswick, Canada.

-Great community progress was architected here as various religions and leadership groups routinely gathered for more than 140 years, long past the original mandate of providing a common meeting place until individual churches could be built.
+Great community progress was created here as various religions and leadership groups routinely gathered for more than 140 years, long past the original mandate of providing a common meeting place until individual churches could be built.

-The interior of the Free Meeting House has been fully restored and is overwhelming austere with bland colors and lack of symbols and ornamentation.
+The interior of the Free Meeting House has been fully restored and is overwhelmingly austere with bland colors and lack of symbols and ornamentation.
 The historic structure is truly non-denominational with a focus on people working together.

 Immediately outside the front door there is a single, sombre and touching tombstone for Mary Moore Kelly who departed this world on May 15, 1890 at the tender age of 2 years and 1 month.
 There may be no greater human reverence than that for the loss of innocent children.

 The Free Meeting House has a dignified, calm and relaxing feel about it.
-I did not get the name of our gracious, extremely knowledgeable and impromptu host but I remain thankful for this unique opportunity to learn more about Maritime history and the early development of the City of Moncton.
+The gracious, extremely knowledgeable and impromptu host provided this unique opportunity to learn more about Maritime history and the early development of the City of Moncton.

 There are endless stories to hear and tell.
 The Free Meeting House was designated as a National Historic Site on June 1, 1990.